- Oops!Something went wrong.Please try again later.

-Did AMWD beat its long-term earnings growth trend and its industry?
+Did AMWD's recent earnings growth beat the long-term trend and the industry?

 What does this mean?

-While past data is useful, it doesn’t tell the whole story.
+American Woodmark's track record can be a valuable insight into its earnings performance, but it certainly doesn't tell the whole story.
 Companies that have performed well in the past, such as American Woodmark gives investors conviction.
 However, the next step would be to assess whether the future looks as optimistic.
-I suggest you continue to research American Woodmark to get a better picture of the stock by looking at:
+I recommend you continue to research American Woodmark to get a more holistic view of the stock by looking at: